 - Explain the different techniques of surgical microtia repair.

-Importantly, the stapedial artery also arises from the second branchial arch and if it degenerates too early, it can cause microtia.
+Importantly, the stapedial artery also arises from the second branchial arch, and if it degenerates too early, microtia can result.
 Ultimately, these six hillocks fuse to form the auricle by 22 gestational weeks of age.
-The auricle develops to be 85% of adult size by the age of 5 years and is fully developed by age 8.
-This early development is why some surgeons will elect to perform microtia surgery at earlier ages, particularly if they are not using autologous rib grafting.
+The auricle develops to 85% of adult size by the age of 5 years and is fully developed by age 8.
+This early development is why some surgeons will elect to perform microtia reconstruction in very young patients, particularly if they are not using autologous rib grafting.

-While microtia may occur in isolation, it is sometimes associated with genetic syndromes with craniofacial abnormalities such as Goldenhar, Treacher-Collins, Pierre-Robin sequence, Nager, Crouzon, and CHARGE syndrome as well as others.
-Teratogens such as isotretinoin, thalidomide, alcohol, and mycophenolate mofetil, when used during pregnancy or conception, can also result in microtia.
-Other risk factors include being a first or high maternal parity, advanced maternal or paternal age, high altitude (above 8,200 feet), and low birth weight.
+While microtia may occur in isolation, it is sometimes associated with genetic craniofacial syndromes such as Goldenhar, Treacher Collins, Nager, Crouzon, and CHARGE syndromes, Pierre-Robin sequence, and others.
+Teratogens, including isotretinoin, thalidomide, alcohol, and mycophenolate mofetil, when used during pregnancy or conception, can also result in microtia.
+Other risk factors include first or high maternal parity, advanced maternal or paternal age, high altitude (above 8,200 feet), and low birth weight.

-Microtia is usually unilateral (77% to 93%) more often on the right side (60%) and occurs more frequently in males (2.5:1).
-The prevalence per 10,000 births in the United States ranges from 1.8 to 3.5 and worldwide from 0.4 to 8.3.
-In the United States, there is a higher risk of microtia among Asians, Pacific Islanders, and Hispanics.
+Microtia is usually unilateral (77% to 93%), more often right-sided (60%), and occurs more frequently in males (2.5:1).
+The prevalence per 10,000 births in the United States ranges from 1.8 to 3.5, and worldwide from 0.4 to 8.3.
+In the United States, there is a higher risk of microtia among Asians, Pacific Islanders, and Hispanic patients.

 History and Physical

-The normal fully developed human ear is approximately 6 cm in height, sloped 20 degrees posteriorly from vertical, with an auriculocephalic angle of 20 to 30 degrees and 2 to 2.5 cm distance from the helical rim to the mastoid.
+The normal fully developed human ear is approximately 6 cm in height, sloped 20 degrees posteriorly from vertical, and has an auriculocephalic angle of 20 to 30 degrees with a 2 to 2.5 cm distance from the helical rim to the mastoid.
 Microtia is a condition in which there is an underdevelopment of the ear; in some cases, only a portion of the lobule and helix are evident.
-While examining patients, it is important to do a complete head and neck exam to include examining the mandible, oral cavity and palate, eyes, facial nerve function, and taking note of the skin color and quality as well as the level of the hairline and position of the ear remnant.
+While examining patients, it is important to perform a complete head and neck examination to include evaluation of the mandible, the oral cavity and palate, the eyes, the function of the facial nerve, the color and quality of the skin, the level of the temporoparietal hairline, and the position of the auricular remnant.
 In some cases, microtia is associated with genetic syndromes, and therefore examination and notation of syndromic features should be documented as well as inspection for hemifacial microsomia, pre-auricular pits, accessory auricular appendages, and aural atresia.
 The auricular components of the ear should be examined and compared to the contralateral side.

 Several grading systems exist for microtia, but the Marx classification is widely used.
 In this grading scale, a Grade I auricle is slightly smaller (at least 2 standard deviations below normal), but all subunits are present.
 Grade II: The auricle is smaller, and subunits are severely underdeveloped or absent; the upper half of the ear is often less developed than the lower half.
 Grade III: Only a small piece of cartilage is present in the superior remnant of the ear, and the lobule is rotated anterosuperiorly; this configuration is the most common and is often colloquially referred to as a "peanut ear."
 Grade IV: Complete absence of the auricle and lobule (anotia).